Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-5.md

 {{> DiffBox tutorialName="ionic2-tutorial" step="5.6"}}

-Now we just need to take care of the message timestamp and format it.
+Now we just need to take care of the message's timestamp and format it.

 Then again we gonna use `angular2-moment` only this time we gonna use a different format using the `DateFormat` pipe: